freenas/freenas-docs/userguide/tn_initial.rst

 Once the system has an IP address, input that address into a graphical web browser from a computer capable of accessing the network containing the %brand% system.
-You should be prompted to input the password for the *root* user, as seen in :numref:`Figure %s: Input the Root Password <tn_login>`.
+You should be prompted to enter the password for the *root* user, as seen in :numref:`Figure %s <tn_login>`.

 .. _tn_login:

 .. figure:: images/tn_login.png

+   Enter the Root Password

 Enter the default password of *abcd1234*.

-.. note:: you can change the default *root* password to a more secure value by going to
+.. note:: You can change the default *root* password to a more secure value by going to
    :menuselection:`Account --> Users --> View Users`.
    Highlight the entry for *root*, click the "Modify User" button,